mappite/mappite/Build.md

 # Build Mappite
 Edit `make.sh` to set keys (See `001-Keys.js`)

 Run:

     ./make.sh php prod

-to create the dist/ directory (wwwroot) with all files and mappite.js minimized
+to create the dist/ directory (wwwroot) with all files and mappite.js minimized nn;

+Run:

     ./make.sh

-to create the dist/ directory (wwwroot) without php and mappite.js not minimized
+to create the dist/ directory (wwwroot) without php and mappite.js not minimized - which is what you usually want when developing change on main javascript files.

 ## Php&Database

 This is needed to generate shorturls and for cloud management (login, save routes, etc) .

-Create mysql database using `./sql/tables.sql` running mappite with no php&database is possible but some cleanup is needed to remove references to ".php" from `mappite.js`
+Create mysql database using `./sql/tables.sql` running mappite with no php&database is still possible but some cleanup is needed to remove references to ".php" from `mappite.js`

 ## Web Server Setup
  Optional - needed for short urls

- Apache `.htaccess` file
+ Apache `.htaccess` file to copy in wwwroot
-   - add www. prefix to url (if missed)
+   - adds www. prefix to url (if missed)
    - forces httpS
    - redirects short urls to su.php page